Jiangxi: History

-After the fall of the Qing dynasty, Jiangxi became one of the earliest bases for the Communists and many peasants were recruited to join the growing people's revolution.
+After the fall of the Qing regime, Jiangxi became one of the earliest bases for the Communists and many peasants were recruited to join the growing people's revolution.
 The Nanchang Uprising took place in Jiangxi on 1 August 1927, during the Chinese Civil War.
 Later the Communist leadership hid in the mountains of southern and western Jiangxi, hiding from the Kuomintang's attempts to eradicate them.
 In 1931, the Chinese Soviet Republic's government was established in Ruijin, which is sometimes called the "Former Red Capital" (红色故都, Gan: Fūng-set Kū-tu), or just the "Red Capital".
 In 1935, after complete encirclement by the Nationalist forces, the Communists broke through and began the Long March to Yan'an.

 From 1930 to 1934, the National Government carried out five military campaigns against the Jiangxi Soviet area.
 Its brutal two-party battles and cleansing (including the internal cleansing of the Red Army and the cleaning of the post-war government) caused a large number of deaths or escapes, causing the population of Jiangxi to drop by 40%, until only 13.8 million people were left in 1936.

 In 1936, after the opening of the Yuehan Railway in Hunan, Jiangxi lost its important position regarding north–south traffic.
 In 1937, the east-west Zhegan Railway was opened to traffic, which changed the original traffic patterns in Jiangxi to a large extent.
 The Jiujiang Port (九江港) began to decline in importance.

-Following the Doolittle Raid during World War II, most of the B-25 American crews that came down in China eventually made it to safety with the help of Chinese civilians and soldiers.
-The Chinese people who helped them, however, paid dearly for sheltering the Americans.
+Following the Doolittle Raid during World War II, most of the B-25 American crews that came down in China eventually made it to safety with the help of Jiangxi locals.
+The Gan who helped them, however, paid dearly for sheltering the Americans.
 The Imperial Japanese Army began the Zhejiang-Jiangxi Campaign to intimidate the Chinese from helping downed American airmen.
-The Japanese killed an estimated 250,000 civilians of China while searching for Doolittle's men.
+At least 10,000 civilians died in Jiangxi while searching for Doolittle's men.

 Jiangxi came under the full control of the CCP upon the establishment of the People's Republic of China in 1949.
 The Republican provincial government was evacuated to Taichung in Taiwan Province before dissolving itself that same year.